Is Havana safe?

 Is Havana expensive?

+You’ll find that (for backpackers) Cuba is not an expensive country to explore.
 This really depends on your travel style, but Havana tends to hit the middle of the scale when compared with other major Latin cities.
 Whilst accommodation prices can vary, food prices can be really cheap as long as you stick to local spots.
 A good backpacking budget for Havana would be $20-30 a day.

 Is Havana safe?
 Final Words